github/codeql/docs/ql-libraries/dataflow/dataflow.md

 The library supports tracking flow through field stores and reads.
-In order to support this, a class `Content` and two predicates `storeStep(Node node1, Content f, PostUpdateNode node2)` and `readStep(Node node1, Content f, Node node2)` must be defined.
+In order to support this, a class `Content` and two predicates `storeStep(Node node1, Content f, Node node2)` and `readStep(Node node1, Content f, Node node2)` must be defined.
+It generally makes sense for stores to target `PostUpdateNode`s, but this is not a strict requirement.
 Besides this, certain nodes must have associated `PostUpdateNode`s.
 The node associated with a `PostUpdateNode` should be defined by `PostUpdateNode::getPreUpdateNode()`.

 `PostUpdateNode`s are generally used when we need two data-flow nodes for a single AST element in order to distinguish the value before and after some